QualiTorque/torque-start-environment/README.md

     # or via the REST API.
     torque_token: ${{ secrets.TORQUE_TOKEN }}

-    # Provide the name of the blueprint to be used as a source for the sandbox.
+    # Provide the name of the blueprint to be used as a source for the environment.
     blueprint_name: WebApp

-    # [Optional] Provide a name for the sandbox.
+    # [Optional] Provide a name for the environment.
 If not set, the name will be generated automatically
     # using the following pattern <BlueprintName>-build-<RunNumber>
-    sandbox_name: demo-sb
+    environment_name: demo-env

     # [Optional] You can provide the blueprint's inputs as a comma-separated list of key=value
     # pairs.
 For example: key1=value1, key2=value2.